 Palm Sunday (Domingo de Ramos)

 This is the first day of the Semana Santa processions.
 Palm Sunday honours the icon of Cristo de la Fé y del Perdón and Santa María Inmaculada Madre de la Iglesia and simulates Jesus Christ’s coming to Jerusalem.
 The procession starts and ends at the Basilica de San Miguel.
 Around 6:30 in the evening, the procession will continue through the streets.
 You will find that many of those who are taking part in the ceremony will be wearing some very severe outfits – these clothes are similar to those worn in late 14th century.

 Holy Thursday (Jueves Santo)

 Good Friday (Viernes Santo)

 One of the more eerie processions of Semana Santa is the Procesión del Silencio (Procession of Silence).
 You will notice that those in the parade are in some of the most traditional outfits you have ever seen.
 Not only are they completely covered in black and white cloth (including their faces) but, as the name suggests, they are completely silent.
-The parade begins at Plaza de Carabanchel around 19:00.
+The parade begins at Plaza de la Parroquia around 21:00.

 Holy Saturday (Sábado Santo)

 Easter Sunday (Domingo Santo)

 This is the most important and last shebang of the Holy week.
 The city will gather in Plaza Mayor at 12:00pm to witness the the Tamborada del Domingo de Resurección, which means the Drums of the Sunday of the Resurrection.
 The Plaza is filled with brotherhoods as they rhythmically bang on hundreds of different drums to simulate the earth tremors from the day of Jesus’ death on the cross.